AntondeGroot/Flashbook/README.md

   4) Synchronize multiple devices.

 I created this GUI to ease the arduous task of reading physics study books that contain a lot of formulas and long derivations of said formulas.
-I wanted to take notes of important formulas and then afterwards study them.
-You can put a PDF in the `%localappdata%/Flashbook/PDF books` folder.
-This folder can be opened in the menubar of the program.

 You can take notes by simply selecting an area with your mouse, a rectangle will be drawn, you can do this multiple times and they will be combined to a single question or answer card.
 In addition to this you can type an additional question or answer in a textbox that will be combined with the selected areas.
 In this textbox you can include regular text but also LaTeX code, e.g. `$\partial\beta$` to show `∂β`.
-In addition you can also add LaTeX macros so that you can ask almost any (mathematical) question.

 # The program explained

-The program will open with the following menu, allowing you to chose between one of the programs.
-You can always return to this menu once you opened one of the programs.
+The program will open with the following menu.

 ![alt text](https://github.com/AntondeGroot/Flashbook/blob/master/readme%20images/main2.png)
 ## Flashbook